 5. Consider a Gallery Wall – I think the art you use in your Master Bedroom can be a nice touch to create a space your husband will love.
 Here is a picture from our Fall Home Tour that shows you our entire gallery wall in our master.
 I think it’s a look that both of us love.
 All of these prints are available in our print shop and I’m also sourcing some great frames for you as well.
 Our longhorn print and buffalo print also look great in the master bedroom above the bed or on a statement wall.

-Hope this post gives you some ideas for how to create a master bedroom that both of you will love.
+I hope this post gives you some ideas on how to create a master bedroom that both of you will love.
 Don’t forget to check out pillows from Little Design Co (my velvet pillows and fur bolster are from her shop) and here are some of my other favorites from our bedroom – we love the daybed at the base of our bed and I also love to incorporate leather and fur in our master bedroom.